-THE ROCKS DISCOVERY MUSEUM Discover one of Sydney's best free museums At The Rocks Discovery Museum students can see, touch and hear the past as they create their own journey from pre-European time to the present day.
+Discover one of Sydney's best free museums At The Rocks Discovery Museum students can see, touch and hear the past as they create their own journey from pre-European time to the present day.
 Housed in a beautiful sandstone heritage building, the museum brings the history of The Rocks, its people and their stories to life through interactive displays, touch screens, audio and a unique collection of archaeological artefacts.
 Make a full day of it in The Rocks!

 A visit to the museum is the perfect add-on to a two-hour Sydney Learning Adventures program.
-Entry is free, but bookings are essential for self-quided school groups.
-Open 10am - 5pm daily (except Good Friday and Christmas Day) 2-8 Kendall Lane, The Rocks (off Argyle Street) For more information, visit therocks.com or call (02) 9240 8680.
+Entry is free, but bookings are essential for self-guided school groups.
+Open 10am - 5pm daily (except Good Friday and Christmas Day) 2-8 Kendall Lane, The Rocks (off Argyle Street) For more information, call (02) 9240 8680 or visit rocksdiscoverymuseum.com